tamaragevorgyan/gettyimages-api/documentation/endpoints/download/GetLargestImageDownloadAuthorizations.md

 | Token          | String      | Required     | Specify the secure authentication token provided by [CreateSession][].                        |
 | CoordinationId | String      | Optional     | Specify a value to echo in the response to track requests and their associated responses. |

-####GetImageDownloadAuthorizationsRequestBody Fields
+####GetLargestImageDownloadAuthorizationsRequestBody Fields
-The GetImageDownloadAuthorizationsRequestBody contains the request arguments.
+The GetLargestImageDownloadAuthorizationsRequestBody contains the request arguments.

 | Field 				| Type 		| Use 		| Description 																		|
 |:----------------------|:----------|:----------|:----------------------------------------------------------------------------------|